 - Treat secondary infections.

 - The use of corticosteroids is controversial due to the need to balance dampening of the aberrant immune response with poor healing and increased risk of infection.
 Some progress has been made with the use of pulsed systemic corticosteroids.

-- Some have advocated cyclophosphamide, plasmapheresis, haemodialysis and immunoglobulin therapy, but none of those should be considered standard at this time.
+- Some have advocated ciclosporin, cyclophosphamide, anti-TNFalpha monoclonal antibodies, plasmapheresis, haemodialysis and immunoglobulin therapy in the acute phase; however, none is considered to be standard at this time.

-Some reports have found early administration of high-dose intravenous immunoglobulin to be associated with increased mortality in SJS and TEN, and so this in no longer recommended.
+Some reports have found early administration of high-dose intravenous immunoglobulin to be associated with increased mortality in SJS and TEN; this is, therefore, no longer recommended.

 - Skin: secondary infection and scarring.

 - Mucosal pseudomembrane formation may lead to mucosal scarring and loss of function of the involved organ system.

 - Lung: mucosal shedding in the tracheobronchial tree may lead to respiratory failure.